 Qatar shares its borders with Saudi Arabia and the Persian Gulf, so this Middle Eastern country is an incredible mix of beautiful water views and sand dunes and desert excursions.
 Thought to be the newest Dubai for its oil-rich glitz and glamour, Qatar is also ranked as one of the 20 most peaceful countries in the world, and the most peaceful country in its region.
 Enjoy a holiday in one of the most underrated destinations for a modernistic Arab experience.

 Often referred to as the essence of Qatar, Doha is home to some of the most exquisite architecture, remarkable scenery as well as plenty of attractions to see and activities to do.
 The country's modern capital embraces futuristic architecture with beautiful towers and extravagant malls that make up an incredible skyline.
-While walking around this beautiful city, one cannot help but to feel the prosperity and optimism that are the driving force behind this great city in the making.
-The highlight of Doha is undoubtedly the Doha bay.
+While walking around this beautiful city, one cannot help but feel the prosperity and optimism that are the driving force behind this great city in the making.
+The highlight of Doha is undoubtedly the Doha Bay.
 It was constructed to form a crescent shape with footpaths and cycling tracks running alongside for an easy beautiful view of the waterfront.

 There are so many sights in Doha it is easy to get overwhelmed.
 If you are in the area, be sure to put these locations on your itinerary: